One day as Jesus was teaching,

 and, struck with awe, they said,

 “We have seen incredible things today.”

-The Gospel today tells that wonderful story of the healing of the paralytic.
+Friends, our Gospel for today tells that wonderful story of the healing of the paralytic.
 People gather by the dozens to hear Jesus, crowding around the doorway of the house.
 They bring him a paralyzed man, and because there is no way to get him through the door, they climb up on the roof and open a space to lower him down.

-Your job, as a believer, is to bring them to him to Christ.
+Your job, as a believer, is to bring them to Christ.
 How?
-A word of encouragement; a challenge; an explanation; a word of forgiveness; a note, a phone call.
+A word of encouragement, a challenge, an explanation, a word of forgiveness, a note, a phone call.
 We notice the wonderful urgency of these people as they bring the sick man to Jesus.
 Do we feel the same urgency within his mystical body today?

 – Bishop Robert Barron